rich-nguyen/grunt-asset-hash/README.md

   asset_hash: {
     options: {
       preserveSourceMaps: false,  // Set to true when assets should share the same location as their source map.
       assetMap: 'assetmap.json',  // A mapping file between assets and their hashed locations.
+Set to `false` to skip generating.
       hashLength: 32,             // Number of hex characters in the hash folder.
 (0 means no hashing is done).
       algorithm: 'md5',           // Crypto algorithm used to hash the contents.
       srcBasePath: '',            // The directory prefix to be stripped from the asset map src paths.